januaryofmine/invoice-matcher/README.md

 3. **Location tiebreak** — when two deliveries share the same plate, match invoice `(Delivery address)` against delivery `dropoff_location` using keyword overlap.
 This is the primary tiebreak signal.
 4. **Weight tiebreak** — fallback when location gives no signal.
 Assign to whichever delivery's weight (tons) is closest to the invoice's net weight (kg ÷ 1000).

-No LLM is used.
-All signal is structured data.

 ## Project Structure

 ```